kamiyaa/joshuto/docs/configuration/mimetype.toml.md

 Here, users can specify a list of commands to open a file and inherit these for a specific file format.

+## Silent and Fork

+The `silent` option will redirect any stdout and stderr output to `/dev/null`.
+This is ideal for launching GUI applications because many output debug messages to the terminal, disrupting Joshuto's interface.

+The `fork` option will launch the application in a new thread, allowing users to continue using Joshuto.

+As a rule of thumb:
+- TUI applications should almost always run without `silent` or `fork`
+- GUI applications should almost always run with the `silent` flag enabled
+  - If the user wishes to continue using joshuto while the GUI application is running, enable the `fork` flag

 ## Example

 ```toml